 This is used commonly by a lot of boss skills but it has been toned down in recent times as it was a bit unfair to the melee damage classes that would nearly always be chosen due to their proximity to the boss.
 It's still commonly used but the damage of these skills has been reduced considerably or they have been given a casting time and red warning circle to give a chance to avoid them.

-It is also used by some dungeon trash monsters on their actual regular attacks to make them target and attack players very randomly - for example, the Vipers and Tomb Sand Worm-Worms in Golden Temple.
-In these cases there is no warning circle as those are generally only used by bosses.
+It is also used by some dungeon trash monsters on their actual regular attacks to make them target and attack players very randomly - for example, the Vipers and Tomb Sand Worm-Worms in Golden Temple and the Imps in Dead Man's Peak.

 Furthest Away: Target the player that is furthest away from the monster's current position.

 This is commonly used for bosses with ranged skills and is often used to incapacitate healers and ranged classes.

 2nd Highest Threat: Target the player or pet that is 2nd on the threat list.